This post explores the intuition behind the polyphase channelizer. All of the plots are interactive.

 Polyphase Channelizer

-A polyphase channelizer realizes the same effect as the decimation filter much more efficiently.
+A polyphase channelizer achieves the same result as a decimation filter, but with much greater efficiency.

-To illustrate this, let us consider the following wide-band waveform, consisting of four narrow-band signals, each with a perfectly flat spectrum:
+To illustrate its working principle, let us consider the following wide-band waveform, consisting of four narrow-band signals, each with a perfectly flat spectrum:

 To aid visualization, let us also assume that the signal has a purely real spectrum.
 The intuition developed in this case can later be generalized to arbitrary waveforms with complex spectra.
 We can now plot the spectrum of the signal on a complex IQ plane: